To delete a page in Word, you delete what's on the page, or adjust layout and formatting to reduce the number of pages in your document

 Page breaks tell Word where to start a new page.
 A manual page break might be making an unwanted blank page in your document.

 To see manual page breaks, switch to showing paragraph marks: Press Ctrl+Shift+8 (⌘+8 on a Mac).

 Now you can select the page break and delete it.

-Next Page, Odd Page and Even Page section breaks may create a new page in Word.
-If the empty page occurs at the end of your document and you have a section break there, place your cursor directly before the section break and press Delete.
+Next Page, Odd Page, and Even Page section breaks may create a blank page in your document.
+If the blank page occurs at the end of your document and you have a section break there, place your cursor directly before the section break and press Delete.